sakshi1303/DataEngineerDummy2/docs/InterviewQuestions.md

 <details>
 <summary>Answer</summary>
-By extracting source system id and create other attributes as UNKNOWN and update it later.
+Derive dimensional context and then load fact table and then later update when dimensional data comes.
 </details>

 ## How to reload corrupt data as quickly as possible ?